Wesmania/game-life-report/source/index.rst

   especially for games with some artistic merit or a good story.
 Wasn't Destiny's story pretty decent, despite Bungie being Bungie?

-* VGE makes this cynical argument about videogame preservation in museums and such.
+* VGE makes this cynical argument about video game preservation in museums and such.
 It would make a banger of an ending to refute that.
 If game code is preserved in a museum or an exhibition but no one can ever play and experience it ever again, can you call this game preserved?
 Would you call a book that no one can ever read preserved?
 Is a movie that no one can ever watch again because the technology to play the medium it is saved on no longer exists, preserved?
-Is a videogame?
+Is a video game?

 A table of documents for stub chapters is listed below.
 You can fill in the files in this directory using the summaries above as a guide.